13 Comments

 Is the UFT local 2 the only NYSUT local that requires its retirees to pay dues in order to access plans that we then pay a monthly premium for?

 What is your current patronage or whatever you want to call it Unity salary?
-I see that one of the “special reps” was pulling in $188,000 is 2020 or so.
+I see that one of the “special reps” was pulling in $188,000 in 2020 or so.
 What’s your point Geof?
 Better in your pockets than serving the members as it’s intended to?

 Expand full comment